 31 August 2014

-An overview of the position of historic men and women clubs
+An overview of the position on membership of historic men and women clubs.

 Golf has come along way since the beginning of last century, when Joyce Wethered, four times winner of the British Ladies Amateur Championship, had to wait for her male playing partner in the car park at Sandwich Golf Club, as she was not allowed in the clubhouse.
 She said that she kept her hands and fingers warm on the radiator of someone’s Rolls Royce.
 Golf club prejudices at the this time did not exclusively relate to women.
 In 1920, Walter Hagen, as a professional, was refused admission to the clubhouse at the Open at Deal and he ate his lunch in the car park.
 Nowadays, all clubhouses are open to men and women, amateurs and professionals as visitors on an equal basis.